Kingston, Jamaica: Economy

-Geography and climate
+Geography

-Kingston is surrounded by the Blue Mountains, Red Hills, Long Mountain and the Kingston Harbour.
+Kingston is surrounded by the Blue Mountains, Red Hills, Long Mountain and the Kingston Harbour, which is the seventh largest natural harbour in the world.
 The city is on the Liguanea plain, an alluvial plain alongside the Hope River.
 Kingston experiences frequent earthquakes, including the 1907 earthquake.

+Climate

 Kingston has a tropical climate, specifically a tropical wet-and-dry climate (Aw/As), that borders on a hot semi-arid climate (BSh). characterised by a wet season from May to November, which coincides with the hurricane season, and a dry season from December to April.
 During the dry season, there is not much rainfall, however, cold and stationary fronts occur at this time, and often bring heavy showers, especially in March.
 Kingston is in the rain shadow of the Blue Mountains; therefore, little to none of the moisture carried by the Northeast Trade Winds falls over Kingston, causing Kingston to be very dry in comparison to Portland and Saint Mary on the windward side of the Blue Mountains.
 Kingston is on a coastal location, hence it comes under the influence of the sea, though dense urban development can negate this effect.
 In the 21st century, Kingston has experienced temperatures as high as 38.8 °C and as low as 13.4 °C. Between 1895 and 1990, the total average rainfall was recorded at 813 mm, the highest monthly average rainfall recorded in October at 177 mm, and the lowest monthly average rainfall recorded in March at 18 mm.
 Fog, hail, thunder and tornadoes are all extremely rare.

 Housing

 In 1848 the Jamaican government expanded Kingston by constructing new homes in the west, north and east of the city.
 This housing became highly segregated in terms of race and class and by 1860 the majority of white elites lived on the outskirts of the city.

 As Kingston's population grew, existing settlements became so densely occupied that marshes in the southwest were filled in to allow the development of new housing.
 By 1935, continued population growth and poverty resulted in the emergence of slums in the east and west of the city.
 Later these areas were demolished by the government and residents were rehoused in Denham Town.
 This development accommodated 3,000 people, leaving more than one sixth of displaced resident homeless.
-Consequently, overcrowding persisted throughout the city and cramped living condition resulted in public health issues.
+Consequently, overcrowding persisted throughout the city; further, cramped living conditions resulted in public health issues.

 Suburbanization also became significant and by the 1960s this residential area spread to the foothills of the Blue Mountains.
 Subsequently, the lack of space and continued consumerism meant this area then expanded to the east of the mountains.

 In Kingston, 20% of the population now live in squatter settlements.
 Contrastingly, Kingston is also home to Red Hills, Norbrook, Cherry Gardens, Stony Hill, Jack's Hill, suburbs that hold some of the most expensive houses in all of Jamaica.